itachi0071998/spring-couchbase-kafka/README.md

 ## How to configure Couchbase?
 - Download and install couchbase(or you can use docker image of couchbase I have added Dockerfile in couchbase folder with the configure file which will configure the couchbase for you)
 - Create a cluster in couchbase(remember by default couchbase is connected to port 8091 and that is what I have configured in this app if you want to change the port you can change it in Application.properties in the resource folder in main)
-- After creating the cluster you need to add bucket with name `minimumprice`
+- In `buckets` create bucket with name `minimumprice`
-- After that create a new user in security with name `minimumprice` (or the bucket which you want to create bucket name should be as same as the username) and give ful admin access
+- In `security` create a new user with name `minimumprice` (or the bucket which you want to create bucket name should be as same as the username) with password `123456` and give full admin access
-- After that put password as `123456`

-You can put any password and bucket name but remember the bucketname should be same as the user name which you will create.
+You can put any password and bucket name but remember the bucket name should be same as the user name which you will create.
 You can change all this in `application.properties`

 For kafka you just need to download kafka and run it.
 By default, kafka runs on port 9092.
 If you are changing the kafka port you can change in the `ApplicationConstants` java file in application/constant